Feature

 During Access Summer School, I completed a History module, which gave me a head start before coming to university.
 Over the five weeks, I also learned how to use the University’s software, communicate with lecturers, access academic support, and understand how the university system works.
 This experience helped me feel more prepared for the academic year ahead, and it also helped once the semester started.

-Another thing that stood out to me was how many students were part of Access Summer School.
+One thing that stood out to me was how many students were part of Access Summer School.
 It was really encouraging to see the University supporting so many students who, like me, had faced challenges that affected their education.

 Access Summer School definitely helped me feel a lot more comfortable going into first year.
-Understanding how the system worked helped me prepare for my lectures and tutorials in advance.
+Understanding how the university system worked helped me prepare for my lectures and tutorials in advance.
 It also felt reassuring because if I needed any help or guidance, I knew where to find it.

-While I am not entirely sure what the future holds, I know I’d love to work with children and help people.
+I can’t begin to explain how grateful I am to Access Summer School.
+If anyone is given the opportunity to qualify for university by attending Access Summer School, I couldn’t recommend it enough.
+While I am not entirely sure what the future holds yet, I know I’d love to work with children and help people.
 This future wouldn’t be possible without Access Summer School.

 I would like to give a huge thank you to the incredible donors and everyone involved in keeping this programme going.
 You are giving students like me the chance to attend university, and I am so grateful to be at the University of Dundee.